 Parking: Valet parking costs $40 per night and self parking costs $12 per night.
 You can park for free—for spa and Entyse visits (not overnight)—in the Galleria mall parking.
 If so, enter Ritz-Carlton lobby through the mall’s second level in front of Saks Fifth Avenue, between Cartier and Louis Vuitton (try not to get distracted).
 Remember that Entyse and The Spa validate parking.

-Employees: People who work for The Ritz-Carlton (any property) are called Ladies and Gentlemen.
+Employees: People working for The Ritz-Carlton (any property) are called Ladies and Gentlemen.
 Besides, Juan, several Ladies and Gentlemen made our stay memorable at The Ritz-Carlton Tysons Corner.
 Two Club concierges mentioned that they worked there 24 and 20 years.
 As part of my fact checking for this article, I learned from management: “We have a total of 13 Ladies & Gentlemen across different departments whom have been with our hotel since it’s opening in November of 1991.”
 Amazing!